stevenwudi/autonomous_driving/README.md

 ## Object Recognition
 **Introduction**

-The goal of this part is to classify images using some of the state of the art deep neural networks (VGG, ResNet and InceptionV3).
+The goal of this part is to classify images using some of the state of the art Deep Neural Networks (VGG, ResNet and InceptionV3).
 These architectures have been trained on different datasets (TT100k and KITTI).
 Belgium dataset has been also used.

 **Implementation**